 I read once that courage only takes 20 seconds – it only takes 20 seconds to do the thing I fear.
-I used to hate Fast Sunday because anyone could get up and say anything and I never knew what embarrassing thing I might hear.
-But I’ve changed my mind to loving Fast Sunday because I love knowing that people feel the spirit so strongly that they act, and when I listen for the good in what they say their words inspire me.
+I used to hate Fast Sunday church meetings because anyone could get up and say anything and I never knew what embarrassing thing I might hear.
+But I’ve changed my mind to loving Fast Sunday church meetings because I love knowing that people feel the spirit so strongly that they act (stand up, walk to the pulpit at the front of the room and bear their testimony [very brave]), and when I listen for the good in what they say their words inspire me.

 He gets up and the other runners are way ahead, but when he crosses the finish line the crowd cheers louder for him than for the winner.
 His shoulders hang low as he approaches his dad and says, “I lost.”
-The Dad says, “To me you won because you rose each time you fell.”
-Then the poem relates the race to life.
+His Dad says, “To me you won because you rose each time you fell.”

-I love how the last paragraph of the poem compares the race to life and how it says that when things are dark or hard to think of the boy and how life is like the race.
+The poem relates the race to life in that when things are dark or hard to think of how life is like the race.
 (There are ups and downs in life but the important thing is to get up each time you fall and continue, and when facing depression and despair another voice within says, “Get up and win that race!”)